-The modeling group at PSI have developed state-of-the-art global models of CME initiation and evolution for many years (e.g. Linker & Mikić, 1995; Linker et al., 1996, 2001; Riley et al., 2003; Linker et al., 2003; Riley et al., 2007; Riley et al., 2008; Riley et al., 2008).
+The modeling group at PSI has developed state-of-the-art global models of CME initiation and evolution for many years (e.g. Linker & Mikić, 1995; Linker et al., 1996, 2001; Riley et al., 2003; Linker et al., 2003; Riley et al., 2007; Riley et al., 2008; Riley et al., 2008).
 However, they are - at least at present - time consuming; both in terms of computer time and personnel.
 Thus, we developed an interim solution that bridges the gap between "empirically-based" models and these "first principles" models.
-The current version of this practical CME generator relies on a modified description of the Titov-Démoulin flux rope model.
+The current version of this practical CME generator relies on a modified description of the Titov-Démoulin flux rope model (TDm).
 The essential difference between these types of models and either empirically-based models or statistical models is that we anticipate deriving a greater physical understanding of the processes that give rise either to the eruption and/or evolutionary properties of CMEs and their interplanetary counterparts.
-For this specific investigation, however, this promised understanding is of value only if allows for a better prediction.
+For this specific investigation, however, this promised understanding is of value only if it allows for a better prediction.
 We further anticipate that, at least initially, these types of models will not provide forecasts that are as accurate as the simpler approaches.
 However, it is likely that this will change in the foreseeable future.
 Moreover, by including them at the outset, we provide quantitative skill scores that these or any comparable model must exceed to be considered better from a predictive standpoint.

-2.4.4.1 Pre-Existing Flux Rope Eruptions: The TDm model is an analytic model of a force-free coronal flux rope embedded within the solar corona.
+2.4.4.1 Pre-Existing Flux Rope Eruptions: The TDm model is an analytic model of a forcefree coronal flux rope embedded within the solar corona.
 The eruption can be initiated by either allowing the initially out-of-equilibrium flux rope to erupt, or by first establishing an equilibrium for the flux rope, then introducing a perturbation (such as canceling flows near the polarity inversion line), which then produces an eruption.
-Because the initiation process is not treated self-consistently, we cannot address fundamental questions about how, and when the flux rope formed.
-On the other hand, for the proposed work, answers to such questions are only of value if they qualitatively effect the resulting magnetic structure of the ejecta.
-We have found that the more self-consistent the model, the more idealized, or generic the solutions tend to be.
-By constraining the boundary conditions with a limited number of easily specifiable parameters, however, we are able to better match actual observations.
-Additionally, we believe it is possible to use available observations to constrain the initial characteristics of the flux rope (location, orientation, axial field strength), providing the key ingredients for a predictive type of model, in much the same way that cone-model simulations are routinely driven by parameters derived from white-light observations (Odstrcil & Pizzo, 2009).

-"First Principles" Models of CMEs: Our group at PSI has, and continues to investigate fundamental issues related to the initiation and evolution of CMEs in the corona and solar wind (e.g. Mikić et al., 2013) and to improve the physics describing the origin of the slow and fast components of the solar wind through the incorporation of waves and turbulence (Lionello et al., 2014).
+We believe it is possible to use available observations to constrain the initial characteristics of the flux rope (location, orientation, axial field strength), providing the key ingredients for a predictive type of model, in much the same way that cone-model simulations are routinely driven by parameters derived from white-light observations (Odstrcil & Pizzo, 2009).
+2.4.4.2 "First Principles" Models of CMEs: Our group at PSI has, and continues to investigate fundamental issues related to the initiation and evolution of CMEs in the corona and solar wind (e.g. Mikić et al., 2013) and to improve the physics describing the origin of the slow and fast components of the solar wind through the incorporation of waves and turbulence (Lionello et al., 2014).
 These types of simulations are extremely time consuming and could not, at least currently, be incorporated into a predictive scheme for forecasting B_z .
 However, we recognize that as these models improve and more computational resources are provided for their use, it may become feasible for them to find a place within the forecasting framework.
-The development of this code is being funded as part of other investigations, thus, we propose to leverage this work here, principally, by analyzing model results for specific events, identifying where these model results are better or worse than the other approaches and identifying how such models can play a predictive role in the future.
-The questions we are asking using first-principle models may also provide insight for this investigation.
-For example, why is there such a disparity between the twist observed in the source region of the CME and the measured twist of the ICME?
-(Leamon et al., 2004).
-Why are only a fraction of ICMEs observed to be, or at least contain flux ropes?
-(Riley & Richardson, 2013).
-How are ICMEs magnetically connected back to the Sun?
-(Riley et al., 2004a).